Moffat Takadiwa

 Work Description

-These computer keys appear to have been woven together like traditional Zimbabwean textiles, but are here modified into a more contemporary aesthetic.
-In a sharp act of subversion, Takadiwa deconstructs and subverts the English language itself by arranging the keys seemingly randomly so they are not legible in any way.
-Takadiwa has also turned most of the lettered keys upside down, with the crown rendered invisible; his material strategies embody struggles around the dominance of the English and the urgency of preserving and promoting Bantu languages, as well as other aspects of pre-colonial Zimbabwean culture.
+Second Hand Information is constructed by weaving together English-language computer keys to create a wall-hanging installation, in both its technique and appearance the work mirrors traditional Zimbabwean textiles, modified into a more contemporary, high-tech aesthetic.
+In a sharp act of subversion, Takadiwa deconstructs elements of the English language by arranging the keys seemingly randomly, so they are not legible in any way.
+Takadiwa has also turned most of the lettered keys upside down, with the crown rendered invisible; his material strategies embody struggles around the dominance of English in Zimbabwe and the urgency of preserving and promoting Bantu languages, as well as other aspects of pre-colonial Zimbabwean culture.

 Artist Biography

-Moffat Takadiwa (b.1983) lives and works in Zimbabwe.
+Moffat Takadiwa (b.1983, Hurungwe, Zimbabwe) lives and works in Harare, Zimbabwe

 Useful Links